MohiteAkshay/Rest-API-using-flask/README.md

 http://localhost:5000/api/<name>/<brand_name>/<regular_price_value>/<offer_price_value>/<currency>/<classification_l1>/<classification_l2>/<classification_l3>/<classification_l4>/<url>
 ```

-name : Name of the new product
+name : name of the new product
 brand_name : brand name of the new product
 regular_price_value : regular price of the new product
 offer_price_value : offer price value of the new product